tohyongcheng/pipspect/README.md

 # Pipspect

-A simple command-line tool to find out what builtin functions, classes and methods are in your Python module.
+A simple command-line tool to find out what modules, builtin functions, classes and methods are in your Python module.

 ## Install